-- If you don’t see any results, open the time filter and select a time range that contains data.
+- If you don’t see any results, expand the time range, for example to Last 7 days.

 From the list of Available fields, add